badlogic/mini-lit/docs/next-webcomponent-overview.md

 - Each rendered fragment tracks its cleanups (event listeners, nested component disposers) and exposes them via `.cleanup`.
 - `defaultProps` converts plain values into accessors and guards against raw `signal` instances so props remain predictable.
 - Event bindings (`@event`) and property bindings (`.prop`) support both native elements and custom elements generated through `component()`.
+- Template ASTs are cached per `TemplateStringsArray`, so repeated renders skip the parse step.
+- Debug logging can be toggled via `enableMiniLitDebug(true)` to trace what the runtime is doing.
+- Parsing and interpretation timings are stored in `getMiniLitMetrics()`, so you can inspect performance after exercising the UI.

 ## Backlog
-- [ ] **Fast-path reactive text updates** – Avoid removing and re-inserting text nodes during simple signal updates to reduce flashing.
+- [x] **Fast-path reactive text updates** – Avoid removing and re-inserting text nodes during simple signal updates to reduce flashing.
 - [ ] **Handler defaults in `defaultProps`** – Allow default event handlers to be supplied and returned as non-undefined callables.
 - [ ] **Keyed list helper** – Provide a helper that reuses DOM nodes instead of recreating entire lists on each change.
 - [ ] **Root cleanup helper (optional)** – Add a `renderRoot` helper that wraps templates in an owner and returns a disposer for top-level unmounting.